AK-Storm/OCA-Notes/Chapter_1.md

    * Identifiers :
           * The name must begin with a letter or the symbol $ or _
           * Subsequent characters(unicode) may also be numbers.
+   * Heap : the jvm has a memory part called _heap_ where objects are allocated there, also primitives in an object, but local primitives variables are allocated in the stack.
+   * the garbage collector free the heap's object when they are no longer referenced, the System.gc() propose to the garbage collector to free the memory, but nothing make this action sure,because it could be ignored by the gc.
+   * finalize(), this method is executed by the gc when the object is no longer referenced, it could be called zero or one time, because the gc will attempt to call it, but it the object has at least one refercence this operation will be filled, and then he will no longer call it.

 ## 5. Primitive types